camunda/camunda-docs-manual/content/user-guide/model-api/bpmn-model-api/create-a-model.md

 definitions.addChildElement(process);
 ```

-To simplify this repeating procedure you can use a helper method like this one.
+To simplify this repeating procedure, you can use a helper method like this one.

 ```java
 protected <T extends BpmnModelElementInstance> T createElement(BpmnModelElementInstance parentElement, String id, Class<T> elementClass) {